Koyoinu/VRC-NSFW-Resource-Library/README.md

 > Booth is a Site based around Yen and hosts mainly Anime assets for VRChat its amainly SFW Site but there are some Softcore NSFW is still there as well

 ## **NSFW Asset Creators**
-> **If creators dont have a Bio On there gumroad there will be one made based on the of products they make**
+> **If creators dont have a Bio On there gumroad or have made and published one thing there will be one made based on the of products they make**

 * ### <img src="Images/Profile Pictures/Zaytha PFP.webp" width="18" style="border-radius:50%"> Zaytha
   > : )